How To Create Your Own Niche Price Comparison Sites

 The niche sites above show you that almost any market is viable when people can successfully create sites on everything from craft beer to colleges to digital PC games to shoes.

-Taking some of those idea further could be a profitable move.
+Taking some of those ideas further could be a profitable move.
 Instead of just 'shoes' why not “niche down”.

 Focus primarily on shoes for men or women.